Agnique/alarm-engine/README.md

 Click "start" to let the database run.
 ### DEMO
 After correctly setting up the environment, click the run AlarmEngineApplication button or right click in the AlarmEngineApplication file, the system starts running.
-You'll see stuff when you run front-end, and you can test APIs after importing a "model.json" file.
+You'll see stuff when you run frontend, and you can test APIs after importing a "model.json" file.
 (APIs are provided in the [final report](https://docs.google.com/document/d/1waMC8Dy008sGkTmT8QTbn4Z5YRN4rB0j6Jkr6HAkVag/edit?usp=sharing))
 ### Existing Problems
 1. This project assumes single source power flow in the network, and might have problems in multi-source power system.
 2. The current project doesn't provide alternative alarm and event message querying.